srujana-koripalli/cmpe283-assignment2-modifying-cpuid-exit-handler/README.md

 ===============================================================================================

 Question : Does the number of exits increase at a stable rate ?
 Or are there more exits performed during certain VM operations?
+How may exit does a full VM boot entail ?
 Answer:   Number of exit will not be stable, it will increase as any interpret will occur.
 There will be more exit as per the operation mode or excecution.
+Around 153263 exits.

 ===============================================================================================